Two new publications at the chair

 - © Lange Nacht der Industrie

-The Long Night of Industry in Berlin is postponed
+Due to the pandemic, the Long Night of Industry in

 POM starts with the digital examination